Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

 Attractions in the city

-Apart from the weather, and a long lovely beach, Nice has many other attractions too.
+Apart from the weather and a lovely long beach, Nice has many other attractions.

-Old Nice is a lovely part of the town featuring a maze of streets and alleys.
+Old Nice is a beautiful part of the town featuring a maze of streets and alleys.

-It has a different, more quaint and laid-back atmosphere compared to other parts of the city.
+It has a different, quaint, laid-back atmosphere compared to other parts of the city.

 It’s great for wandering around; head for the flower and fruit market for a more vibrant atmosphere in the old town.

-Nice has some excellent museums too, and you can read about these and other attractions at “Nice attractions and events page”.
+Nice has some excellent museums too, and you can read about these and other attractions on the “Nice attractions and events page”.

-Nice has ancient origins but it’s best known as a resort town, and since the mid-18th century it’s been attracting visitors from around Europe for its great climate.
+Nice has ancient origins, but it’s best known as a resort town, and since the mid-18th century, it’s been attracting visitors from around Europe for its excellent climate.

-The English upper-classes were particularly taken with Nice, and they came in their droves for extended summer holidays or to spend their winters here, enjoying the milder weather than England provided.
+The English upper classes were particularly taken with Nice; they came in their droves for extended summer holidays or to spend their winters here, enjoying the milder weather than England provided.

 Today it’s not just the English who are attracted to Nice; people from all over the world come here to enjoy the city’s shops, great restaurants, events, festivals and culture.